laboratory architecture

 "The project visually correlates beautifully with the inside and outside and with the existing buildings in area '1.
 Kvadrant' at DTU.
 The building invites you inside and creates a vivid and dynamic experience of the facade."

-Says Karin Schou, project leader from DTU, CAS Developer, about the winning project.
+says Karin Schou, project leader from DTU, CAS Developer, about the winning project.

 “The use of this new green concrete unites construction and research in one workflow.
 This is the first time that we can monitor the new eco-friendly concrete here at DTU and see how it develops over time.
-And we are also very excited about the construction of another new workshop here at DTU that gives the students unique possibilities for applied research into new building materials.” – Says Jacob Steen Møller, Director of Facilities at DTU.
+And we are also very excited about the construction of another new workshop here at DTU that gives the students unique possibilities for applied research into new building materials.” – Says Jacob Steen Møller, former Director of Facilities at DTU.

 Client

-Technical University of Denmark (DTU)
+Technical University of Denmark

 Area